Online Resource Allocation via Static Bundle Pricing: Conclusion

 \section{Conclusion}

 We introduced a unified approach for online resource allocation with strong complementarities via \emph{static} and \emph{anonymous} bundle-pricing.
 Our mechanisms are guided by an ex-ante LP relaxation with scaled down capacities, and translate the fractional solution’s threshold structure into posted bundle prices.
-This yields improved guarantees as multiplicity grows: an $O(d^{1/B})$-competitive mechanism for the $d$-single-minded setting, and an $O(m^{1/(B+1)})$-competitive mechanism for general single-minded combinatorial auctions and for capacitated graph routing.
-We also prove information-theoretic lower bounds via an embedding of the classical prophet-inequality hard instance using qualitatively-independent partitions, showing that the dependence on $m$ (or $d$) and $B$ is essentially unavoidable.
-Two directions seem particularly interesting.
-First, closing the remaining gaps for both the general and $d$-single-minded setting.
-Second, sample-based implementations: our mechanism assumes that the value distributions of the buyers are explicitly given to solve the ex-ante LP and set prices.
-Can one obtain comparable guarantees using few samples?
+This yields improved guarantees as multiplicity grows: an $O(d^{1/B})$-competitive mechanism for $d$-single-minded instances, and $O(m^{1/(B+1)})$-competitiveness for general single-minded combinatorial auctions and for online network routing.
+We also prove information-theoretic lower bounds via an embedding of the classical prophet-inequality hard instance using qualitative-independence constructions, showing that a similar dependence on $m$ (or $d$) and $B$ is essentially unavoidable.
+Two directions seem particularly interesting: (i)~closing the remaining gaps for both the general and the $d$-single-minded setting; and (ii)~studying sample-based implementations, where the value distribution of the buyers are implicitly inferred from a small (polynomially many to begin with, ideally a constant) number of samples.